 Dr. Seth Kelly - An Assistant Professor at the College of Wooster, Department of Biology, received an NIH funded grant from NICHD - 01R15HD084241-01A1.
 The title of his project is: Mechanisms of Axonal Pathfinding During Nervous System Development and is funded from 08/10/2016 - 07/31/2019.

-The conferences will be held on the 2nd Wednesday of every month from 12:00 - 1:00 PM.
+The conferences will be held from 12:00 - 1:00 PM in 1052 Rollins Research.
 Refreshments will be served.
 All are welcome to attend.

 September 11, 2019 - Keira Davis, 2nd Yr.
 Fellow